AUDIO VERSION: YouTube Podbean

 If Yahweh wanted us all to live with Him in eternal bliss, there’s nothing stopping Him from whisking us all off to Heaven when we die.
 He didn’t have to make up a bunch of rules and then say we would be in trouble if we broke them.
 The point of our Gods putting us through this whole earthly experience is to give us humans a chance to decide how we want to respond to our Creators.
 We were designed to be creatures of choice.
 Our Gods are only interested in having a long-term relationship with us if we are sincerely interested in knowing Them and willing to submit to Their Authority.
 If we choose to defy Them instead, then They will damn us to Hell and enjoy torturing us forever.

 This issue of soul attitude is extremely important to our Gods.
 From the very beginning, eternal salvation has been granted as a reward for sufficient soul submission.
-It is reverence which motivates us to submit to our Creators and obey Their convictions (see The Benefits of Reverence: Keeping Us Close to a Loving God).
+It is reverence which motivates us to submit to our Creators and obey Their convictions.
 It is our soul attitudes which we are judged by, not how many sacrifices we bring (see Jesus vs. the NT Jews: What it Means to Please God).

 TYPES OF OFFERINGS

 Now that we understand that the sacrificial system was a positive way for sincere believers to express their devotion to and reverence for God, let’s look at some of the specific kinds of sacrifices that Yahweh required.
 In our last lesson, we learned about the basic layout of the Tabernacle—how it was a two room tent sitting in a large courtyard.
 The tented house was broken into two sections: the Holy Place in the front, and then the Most Holy Place in the back where the Ark of the Covenant was kept.